-- Resolve the flooding issues or provide designed solutions. - Force authorities to undertake any of the recommended actions.
+- Resolve the flooding issues or provide designed solutions. - Force authorities to undertake any of the recommended actions

-Flood incidents reported on the road
+Flood incidents reported

-Within this catchment one incidents of external flooding to a priority one gritting route has been assessed as part of this investigation.
-This incident is detailed in the table below.
+A commercial property in Roydon has reported 5 incidents of flooding between 2014 and 2019.
+They have all been assessed as part of this investigation.
+These incidents are detailed in the table below.